JanHoefelmeyer/moin/docs/admin/upgrade.rst

 If you find issues with data migration from moin 1.9 to 2, please check the moin2 issue tracker.

+If you experience slowdowns when trying to load a site, try using the "moin index-optimize" command to fix this issue.

 Keep your backups
 -----------------